Deploying dynamic menu boards is just one example of how digital signage for food service can impact the bottom line.

-In a recent webinar for QSR Magazine, Skykit Chief Strategy Officer Linda Hofflander discussed some of the many ways restaurants are leveraging digital signage to better engage with customers, drive sales, and otherwise enhance the dining or ordering experience.
+In a webinar for QSR Magazine, Skykit Consultant Linda Hofflander discussed some of the many ways restaurants are leveraging digital signage to better engage with customers, drive sales, and otherwise enhance the dining or ordering experience.
 Read on for a look at how food service can go beyond digital promo boards and menus to take advantage of some of the newest applications of this technology, like LTE-enabled signage for food trucks and immersive video walls.

 What Do You Think of When You Hear “Digital Signage?”

 Many restaurants already have some type of digital signage platform running.
 It’s common to see this technology in use for:

 - Drive-thru displays

 If you don’t already have a simple digital signage system content management system (CMS) up and running, this is a great place to start.
 At Skykit, we’ve seen up to a 40 percent lift in orders with the implementation of restaurant digital signage, although most businesses will see closer to a 10-15 percent lift.

 “A lot of it depends on the content, placement – how it’s all laid out,” Hofflander said.

 Taking the Next Step with Digital Signage for Food Service